DaniilDGG/LocalizationTools/README.md

 # Localization Unity Tools
- These are tools for creating localization, in the Unity engine.
+ Tools for creating localization in Unity

 This is a localization tool created for the Unity engine.